How to Eat Your Vegetables Raw (With NO Gas or Bloating!)

 The Body Ecology system of health and healing focuses on creating this “digestive fire” by creating a healthy inner ecosystem; the foods recommended on the diet are teeming with friendly microflora (good bacteria) that reside in our intestines and keep us healthy and strong.

-Until your inner ecosystem is healthy, you may have trouble digesting raw vegetables.
 For this reason, we suggest cooking your vegetables by baking, simmering, sautéing or lightly steaming them to make them more digestible.
 Simultaneously focus on strengthening your digestive fire by eating cultured foods.
 Cultured vegetables have an abundance of enzymes and contain beneficial bacteria that are very helpful at digesting all the foods eaten in your meals.

 Fermented foods like raw cultured vegetables will provide you with important plant enzymes and healthy microflora to populate your inner ecosystem to build your digestive fire.
 The Body Ecology system of health and healing provides many other solutions to heal your digestion and create energy and vitality.
-Stay tuned to this newsletter for our upcoming feature on the 7 healing principles of the Body Ecology Diet.
+Following the 7 principles and adding fermented foods and drinks will get you on your way to strengthening your digestive fire so that you can get the most from that raw vegetable platter.

 Beware!
-Some Vegetables Should ALWAYS be Cooked
+Some Vegetables Should Always be Cooked

-Eventually as your digestion improves, certain raw vegetables can become a part of your daily diet.
 However, there are some vegetables that you will always want to consume cooked or fermented.
 This includes broccoli, cauliflower, cabbage, kale, collards and brussel sprouts — all members of the cruciferous family that in their raw state are considered to be “cooling” and suppressing to your thyroid.

 Again, it is very important to ferment or cook these very nutritious vegetables.
 (When we added collards as one of the many super-nutritious ingredients in our Vitality SuperGreen Drink, we went to the extra expense and effort to have them fermented.)
+Remember, when you ferment any food, you increase its nutritional value.

 Meanwhile, here are a few vegetables that most people can comfortably handle raw.
+But remember you are unique, so see if they work for you:

 • Cucumbers